aucker/clox/doc/Methods-and-Initializers.md

 We report an error if a `return` statement in an initializer has a value.
 We still go ahead and compile the value afterwards so that the compiler doesn't get confused by the trailing expression and report a bunch of cascaded errors.

+## Optimized Invocations

+Our VM correctly implements the language's semantics for method calls and initializers.
+We could stop here.
+But the main reason we are building an entire second implementation of Lox from scratch is to execute faster than our old Java interpreter.
+Right now, method calls even in clox are slow.

+Lox's semantics define a method invocation as two operations - accessing the method and then calling the result.
+Our VM must support those as separate operations bc the user can separate them.
+You can access a method w/o calling it and then invoke the bound method later.
+Nothing we've implemented so far is unnecessary.